 (Most importantly) C2C is Hopeful

-I believe that couples therapy is not rocket science; that the field of marriage therapy sometimes takes itself too seriously and under-emphasizes the power and potential inherent in every individual, and in turn, every couple.
-That with the proper tools, knowledge, and practice, you can have sparks flying from your fingertips that are game-changing in love and that you never have to set foot in a couples therapist’s office to accomplish this if you are committed to the work.
-Relationship wellness is doable and C2C is the most comprehensive roadmap if you are stuck in relationship-limbo-hell or crisis.
+I believe that couples therapy is not rocket science; that the field of marriage therapy sometimes takes itself too seriously and under-emphasizes the power and potential inherent in every individual and, in turn, every couple.
+With the proper tools, knowledge, and practice, you can have sparks flying from your fingertips that are game-changing in love and that you never have to set foot in a couples therapist’s office to accomplish this if you are committed to the work.
+Relationship wellness is doable, and C2C is the most comprehensive roadmap if you are stuck in relationship-limbo-hell or crisis.
 That’s why I have C2C students offering testimonials like:

 “This online course resulted in more breakthroughs in understanding my partner than years of therapy had previously accomplished.”